 We encourage students to explore opportunities to build real-world experience at UCF and choose the experiences that will connect to their coursework and to their future goals.
-To support this goal, the Quality Enhancement Plan is offering the What’s Next: Integrative-Learning Scholarship for the 2018–19 Academic Year.
-This scholarship awards up to $1,000 for the fall 2018 semester for students who demonstrate excellence in integrative learning (not to exceed the financial cost of attendance).
+To support this goal, the Quality Enhancement Plan is offering the What’s Next: Integrative-Learning Scholarship.
+This scholarship awards up to $1,000 for students who demonstrate excellence in integrative learning (not to exceed the financial cost of attendance).

-A total of 37 students across 11 colleges were selected to receive the scholarship for the 2017–2018 academic year, with 40 opportunities available for fall 2018
+A total of 37 students across 11 colleges were selected to receive the scholarship for the 2017–2018 academic year.

 This scholarship is available for undergraduate students who demonstrate excellence in high-impact, integrative learning experiences such as: internships or co-op, peer mentoring, study abroad, undergraduate research, service learning, living learning community, experiential learning, independent study, leadership position in a registered student organization (RSO), or other experiences (please detail in your personal statement).

 Applicants must have a UCF GPA of 3.0 at application and must be actively enrolled in the semester they are receiving the scholarship.